kazutomo/hacogen/README.md

 Hardware compressor generator (HACOGen), written in Chisel3, generates a stall-free hardware compressor design (Verilog codes).
-The current version generates a simple zero-skimming compressor.
+The current version generates a simple zero-skimming compressor logic (not pipelined yet).
 The compressor receives data as a vector of elements (each element is 16-bit by default) every single cycle, compress the data and stack it into an internal buffer.
 When the buffer gets full, the flush signal is raised; its content is ready to be read.

 Getting Started